4.1 KiB

 # ...

-To trigger a release, call (with a Personal Access Tokens stored in GITHUB_TOKEN
+To trigger a release, call (with a Personal Access Tokens stored in GITHUB_TOKEN environment variable):

 $ curl -v -H "Accept: application/vnd.github.everest-preview+json" -H "Authorization: token ${GITHUB_TOKEN}" https://api.github.com/repos/[org-name-or-username]/[repository]/dispatches -d '{ "event_type": "semantic-release" }'